RicottaM/shopper/README.md

-# Shopping Guide
+# Shopper

-🛒 ShoppingGuide is a mobile app for efficient navigation in large stores.
+🛒 Shopper is a mobile app for efficient navigation in large stores.
 Enter your shopping list and the app will determine the shortest path to complete it with real-time navigation guidance.

 ## Technologies